linkedconnections/linked-connections-server/README.md

 - **storage:** This is the path that tells the server where to store and where to look for the data fragments, created from the different datasets. **This should not include a trailing slash**.
 Make sure you have enough disk space to store and process datasets.

+- **sortMemory:** Max amount of RAM memory that can be used by the Linked Connections sorting process.
+Default is 2G.

 - **organization:** URI and name of the data publisher.

 - **keywords:** Related keywords for a given dataset.
 E.g., types of vehicles available.